Image De-raining Using a Conditional Generative Adversarial Network: Introduction

-One can model the observed rainy image as the superposition of two images - one corresponding to rain streaks and the other corresponding to the clear background image (see Figure ~\ref{fig:over1}).
-Hence, the input rainy image can be expressed as where $\mathbf{y}$ represents the clear background image and $\mathbf{w}$ represents the rain streaks.
-As a result, similar to image de-noising and image separation \cite{image_res_cnn,image_separation_BMVC2016,mca_image,mca_diversity}, image de-raining can be viewed as the problem of separating two components from a rainy image.
+Mathematically, a rainy image can be decomposed into two separate images: one corresponding to rain streaks and the other corresponding to the clean background image (see Fig. ~\ref{fig:over1}).
+Hence, the input rainy image can be expressed as where $\mathbf{y}$ represents the clean background image and $\mathbf{w}$ represents the rain streaks.
+As a result, similar to image de-noising and image separation problems \cite{image_res_cnn,image_separation_BMVC2016,mca_image,mca_diversity,yang2017textured}, image de-raining can be viewed as the problem of separating two components from a rainy image.

-In the case of video-based de-raining, a common strategy to solve \eqref{eq:observation} is to use additional temporal information, such as methods proposed in \cite{rain_video1,rain_video3,rain_video_2}.
-However, this strategy is not applicable for single image de-raining.
-In such cases, researchers have used appropriate prior information such as sparsity prior \cite{automatic_rain,dis_rain_2015}, Gaussian Mixture Model (GMM) prior \cite{rain_2016_gmm} and patch-rank prior \cite{low_rank_rain} to make the de-raining problem more regularized.
-Most recently, due to their strong ability to learn end-to-end mapping, Convolutional Neural Networks (CNNs) have been successfully applied to solve single image de-raining problem \cite{cnn_derain,cnn_derain2}.
-By learning a non-linear mapping between input rainy image and its corresponding ground truth using CNN structure, CNN-based methods are able to achieve superior visual performance.
+In the case of video-based de-raining, a common strategy to solve \eqref{eq:observation} is to leverage additional temporal information, such as methods proposed in \cite{rain_video1,rain_video3,rain_video_2,derain_iccv17_video}.
+However, temporal information is not available for cases of single image de-raining problem.
+In such cases, previous works have designed appropriate prior in solving \eqref{eq:observation} such as sparsity prior \cite{derain_tip12,dis_rain_2015,derain_tip14,derain_iccv17}, Gaussian Mixture Model (GMM) prior \cite{rain_2016_gmm} and patch-rank prior \cite{derain_lowrank}.
+Most recently, with the large scale synthesized training samples released by de-raining researchers, Convolutional Neural Networks (CNNs) have been also successfully applied to solve single image de-raining problem \cite{derain_cvpr2017,derain_tip17,derain_cvpr2017_multi, zhang2018density}.
+By directly learning a non-linear mapping between the input rainy image and its corresponding ground truth using a CNN structure with some prior information enforced, CNN-based methods are able to achieve superior visual performance.